 Remember, the "equal opportunities" provision applies only to "uses."
 If no use has occurred, then there is no right of "equal opportunities."
 An issue which regularly arises is the appearance by a candidate on a station before he or she has become "legally qualified."
-If the candidate has not completed the steps necessary to become a legally qualified candidate, "equal opportunities" do not apply.
+If the candidate has not completed the steps necessary to become a legally qualified candidate, "equal opportunities" do not apply because there has not been a "use".

-The "Zapple Doctrine," or Quasi-Equal Opportunities
+The Demise of the "Zapple Doctrine," or Quasi-Equal Opportunities

-Under the "Zapple Doctrine," if a station sells time during a campaign to supporters of a legally qualified candidate (such as political action committees or spokespersons) who urge their candidate's election, discuss campaign issues, or criticize a competing candidate on the air, the station must afford comparable time to the opponent's supporters or spokespersons, if requested.
-This doctrine applies only during campaign periods.
+Under the "Zapple Doctrine" adopted by the FCC in 1970, if a station sold time during a campaign to supporters of a legally qualified candidate (such as political action committees or spokespersons) urging their candidate's election, discussing campaign issues, or criticizing a competing candidate on the air, the station had to afford comparable time to opposing candidates' supporters or spokespersons where such time was requested.